Patrick Del Bigio

 Patrick Del Bigio is the Chief Executive Officer of Prelios SGR.

 He joined the Prelios Group in 2020, after holding senior roles in distinguished international companies based in London.

 Previously, he was Portfolio Manager in the Alternative Credit Group at Blackrock, after working as Portfolio Manager at SNB Stabfund/ UBS on illiquid products and loans and accumulating extensive experience in investment banking at the Principal Finance Group of Merrill Lynch and the ABS Group of Morgan Stanley.

-Patrick Del Bigio holds an Executive MBA from the University of Cambridge, UK, and graduated with first-class honors in Single-Honor Economics at Trinity College, Dublin.
+Patrick Del Bigio holds an Executive MBA from the University of Cambridge, UK, and graduated in Single-Honor Economics at Trinity College, Dublin.

 The SGR has also set up three committees within its Board of Directors, specialized in "appointments", "risks" and "remuneration".

 The creation of such committees has the purpose to increase the efficiency and effectiveness of the Board by improving its control and steering activities.
 The committees support the Board through investigative, advisory or propositional tasks, as appropriate, regarding matters falling within their competence and detailed in specific operating regulations, with particular reference to complex issues or where situations of conflict of interests may occur.